tisnik/python-programming-courses/BDD/BDD_en.md

 * Describe the behaviour of the system, usually from customer perspective
     - from the BDD point of view, the system is handled as a black box
 * Can be used for front end and for back end as well
+* "Weird test scenario" ➝ probably the system has improper behaviour
+    - (water machines in RH)
+    - button instead of switch
+    - ...

 ---

 ### Who should be author of BDD tests?

-* There is not a role like "BDD test writer"
+* There does not exist a role like "BDD test writer"
-    - it is different from unit tests for example
+    - it is different from unit tests, for example
 * BDD is based on cooperation
     - customer
     - architect